VoliJS/NestedTypes/README.md

 Great for accessing nested models from templates.

-Also, you can define calculated native properties like this:
+Also, you can define calculated native properties for models and collections like this:

 ```javascript
 var MyModel = Model.extend({